alexivaner/Resi-Check/README.md

 <div align="center">

-# Sumber Berkat Resi Checker
+# Shipping Record Checker
 ![image](https://github.com/alexivaner/Resi-Check/assets/57290644/e9116732-4cdf-45aa-9173-bf2f589621bf)

 </div>

 ## About

-Resi Checker is a versatile shipping data management application designed to streamline and enhance the process of tracking and managing shipments.
+Shipping Record Checker is a versatile shipping data management application designed to streamline and enhance the process of tracking and managing shipments.
 It provides users with an intuitive and feature-rich platform to handle various aspects of shipping data.
 Built based on Vue.js and Electron, so it could behave like a native app on your Windows/MacOS.
 You could try and install it directly from [here](https://github.com/alexivaner/Resi-Check/releases/tag/v1.0.1) Some of its key functionalities include:

 1. **Dark Mode and Color Scheme**: Resi Checker offers a visually comfortable experience with both Dark and Light modes, adapting to your system's color scheme preference.
 2. **Search and Filtering**: Users can easily search and filter shipping data based on different criteria such as tracking number ("resiInput"), date, and provider.
 Preset date ranges simplify data retrieval.